ThatGeoGuy/imgeo/README.md

 * Decide on schema for database
 * Implement database and add database setup files to repo
 * Create `configure` script to setup modules from npm and initialize database
-* Create templates for web pages
+* Finish templates for web pages (only results page left, need database)
 * Implement search functionality in conjunction with Google Maps API
 * Populate Wiki